 - Connection name: Display connection name

 - Azure Storage Account Access Key: Specify a valid primary/secondary storage account access key.
-You can get these values on the Access keys option under the Security + networking section on your storage account.
+You can get these values on the Access keys option under the Security + networking section of your storage account.

 - Then provide the following information: